Rei-SwitchBot/faq/en-us/Bot.md

 9. If all the above still doesn't work, feel free to reach our support team by opening our app and tapping Profile > Feedback > then select your device to leave feedback.

+---
+### Can I Control an Encrypted SwitchBot Bot Using Google Assistant Voice Commands?

+Yes, you can control a SwitchBot Bot with a passcode using Alexa or Google assistant voice commands.
+The passcode is only required when operating the Bot through the SwitchBot app.
+When using voice commands, there's no need for additional code input or speaking the passcode.
+Simply issue the voice command to control the Bot directly.

+---
+### Can I Control an Encrypted SwitchBot Bot Using Alexa Voice Commands?

+Yes, you can control a SwitchBot Bot with a passcode using Alexa or Google assistant voice commands.
+The passcode is only required when operating the Bot through the SwitchBot app.
+When using voice commands, there's no need for additional code input or speaking the passcode.
+Simply issue the voice command to control the Bot directly.